Japan voters want coronavirus tamed, not a snap poll, says Komeito chief Natsuo Yamaguchi

 The new prime minister himself has said he wants to get some work on policy implementation done before calling an election, which doesn’t need to be held until about a year from now.

-“What is it the people want more than anything?
+"What is it the people want more than anything?
 It’s for the coronavirus infection to be under control.
-They want us to bring social and economic activity back to normal,” said Yamaguchi, who was this month selected without opposition for a seventh straight two-year term as leader of Komeito.
-“The trend in opinion polls shows people don’t want a political vacuum.”
+They want us to bring social and economic activity back to normal,” said Yamaguchi, who was this month selected without opposition for a seventh straight two-year term as leader of Komeito, the LDP's junior coalition partner.
+"The trend in opinion polls shows people don’t want a political vacuum.”

 Backed by a lay Buddhist group, Komeito provides vital local support for the ruling LDP in elections.
 The party’s focus on practical issues chimes with Suga’s agenda, which includes cutting mobile phone charges and providing insurance coverage for fertility treatment.